 The monthly tournament at Filotimo regularly features more than 200 players from all over New England.
 The structure is strong, with 30-minute levels starting at 100-100 and gradual blind increases.
-Players receive 30,000 starting chips with an optional $10 dealer add-on for an additional 10,000 starting chips.
+Players receive 40,000 starting chips with an optional $10 dealer add-on for an additional 10,000 starting chips.
 Big blind antes kick in at Level 3 (200-400-400).
-Unlike the cardroom’s weekly tournaments, this tournament is a freeze-out.
 There are no rebuys, no re-entries, and no add-ons.
-Prize pools are generally large, and first prize can grow over $10,000.
+Prize pools are generally large, and first prize can grow to over $10,000.
 Additionally, Filotimo staff does an excellent job overseeing such a large tournament pool.
 Dealers are good, floors are attentive, and waitresses circulate frequently.

 Boston Billiard Club and Casino $250 Tournament

 The Boston Billiard Club and Casino, is a casino/pool hall/restaurant near Nashua, New Hampshire.
 The BBC features a well-run poker room with a lot of cash action.
-While the BBC has not brought back regular tournament action (largely due to the popularity of its cash poker), it has been holding an excellent $250 tournament about once a month this summer.
+While the BBC has not brought back regular tournament action (largely due to the popularity of its cash poker), it has been holding an excellent $250 tournament about once a month.

 Unlike Filotimo, the BBC $250 is not run on a regular schedule and does not accept alternates.
 This tournament is a Two Day which you must sign up for in advance.
 Ninety slots open about two weeks in advance of the tournament for entry on Friday and Saturday (for a total of 180 slots), or Friday, Saturday, and Sunday on holiday weekends (for a total of 270 slots).
 Each day plays down to a set number of players or level 14 (whichever comes first), with survivors returning for the second day of play.
 Again, this tournament allows no add-ons, no rebuys, and no re-entries.